datacentricdesign/iob22/index.md

 An important disclaimer, you will not be a programmer by the end of this course.
 This might come as a disillusion for some of you, maybe a release for others.
 We are not going to cover in 64 hours what a computer science student achieves in several fulltime years.

 We want you to be comfortable reading a piece of code and using small pieces to tinker with the digital world, as you do for the physical one through materials, manufacturing and so on.

-You have a question about the code practice.
+[TODO] You have a question about the assignment.

 # Support